 The California Lichen Society (CALS) provides information on the conservation concern for lichens in two formats.
 One is a series of lists that use the same criteria as those of the California Native Plant Society (CNPS).
 The other is rankings that are very similar to those used by the California Natural Diversity Database (CNDDB) and NatureServe.
 The primary difference in the CALS listing and ranking is that we cover additional states, as no similar organization exists in other southwestern states to provide lichen conservation information.

 - List 1A – Lichens Presumed Extinct in State and Rare, Threatened, or Endangered Elsewhere.
 This list is restricted to species thought to be extinct or extirpated for the state in question.
-Number of lichens currently listed: 0 in all states.

 - List 1B – Lichens Rare, Threatened, or Endangered in State and Elsewhere.
 This list includes only species thought to be rare, threatened, or endangered throughout their global range.